bigskysoftware/_hyperscript/www/docs.md

 ## <a name="features"></a>[Features](#features)

 Top level constructs in hyperscript are called "features".
 They provide entry points into the hyperscript runtime through functions, event handlers and so forth.
+Features defined in a <script> tag will be applied to the document body and the global namespace.

+Features defined on an element will be applied to that element and, in the cases of functions, etc. available to all child elements.

 Below are the core features of hyperscript.